bennymeg/nx-electron/README.md

 - Run `nx test <electron-app-name>` to test your application.

+## Debugging Electron Application

+- Follow (this instruction)[https://github.com/bennymeg/nx-electron/blob/master/docs/debugging.md] in order to configure the debugger your IDE.

 ## Minimal Project Structure
 Regardless of what framework you chose, the resulting file tree will look like this: